What is the Debt to Assets Ratio?

 Max’s Coffee wants to calculate its debt to assets ratio in order to keep tabs on the company’s leverage.
 Below is the company’s balance sheet for the past few years:

 The red boxes highlight the important information that we need to calculate debt to assets, namely, short-term debt, long-term debt, and total assets.
 Using the formula provided above, we arrive at the following figures:

-To better understand the financial health of the business, the debt to assets ratio should be computed for a number of companies that operate in the same industry.
-If other firms operating in this industry see a debt to asset ratio of, say, over 200%, we can conclude that Max’s is doing a relatively good job of managing its degree of financial leverage.
+To better understand the financial health of the business, the ratio should be computed for a number of companies that operate in the same industry.
+If other firms operating in this industry see a debt to asset ratio of, say, over 200%, then we can conclude that Max’s is doing a relatively good job of managing its degree of financial leverage.
 In turn, creditors may be more likely to lend more money to Max’s if the company represents a fairly safe investment within the coffee industry.